Degree of M.S. in Mathematics

 Beginning with the third year, MS students will be required to register in a master’s seminar.
 Students in the Pure Mathematics option must register in MATH 6800.
 Students in the Applied Mathematics option must register in MATH 6700.

-- They may take the masters qualifying examinations, that will test basic knowledge in several general areas determined by their chosen option:
+Students must take one (1) written qualifying examination.
+This exam will test basic knowledge in areas determined by their chosen option,

-The qualifying examinations will be offered twice yearly.
-Regular students in
+The qualifying examinations will take three hours and will be offered twice yearly.

-The MS program must take the examinations as soon as possible and no later than the fouxth Semester of graduate studies.
+Regular students in the MS program must take the examination as soon as possible and no later than the fourth semester of graduate studies.